Effexor Tapering Guide

 Very short half-life makes this one of the hardest drugs to taper.
 Bead counting from capsules gives precise dose control.

 Extremely slow taper essential due to short half-life.
 Bead counting recommended.
-Some clinicians bridge with fluoxetine (longer half-life) for final discontinuation.
+A fluoxetine cross-taper is an option for final discontinuation but should be carefully considered with your prescriber.

 Evidence-based phased reduction schedule.
 Always taper under medical supervision.